Who Seeks Control over The Internet ?

 The free software society works just like the Internet, and the Internet works just like the free software society.
 That’s because free software and internet are not two distinct phenomenae.

-They are, in fact, two sides to one same object – which I like to call the Society of Knowledge – or the Economy of Knowledge.
+They are, in fact, two sides to one same object – which shall call the Society of Knowledge, or Economy of Knowledge.
 That’s the society of the 21st century, our society, in which we must win the fight for our fundamental freedoms.

 Dates and growth rates coincide.
 Had protocol TCP/IP not been patent-free, the Internet could never have happened.
 And, had there been no free internet, the kind of collaboration that allows for free software could not have token place either.